Psalms For Life

 the moon and stars you made.

-4 So what on earth are we, mere humans
+4 So, what on earth are we

-that you care about us?
+that you care for us?

 Why give us mortals a second thought?